ME-ICA/tedana/docs/included_decision_trees.rst

 parts of the tree may change in response to additional tests on a wider range of data sets.

+With the addition of options to fit external regressors to components, there are two demonstration decision trees that implement this new functionality.
+While these might work well, since they have not yet been validated on data, they are labeled ``demo``.
+``decision_tree_demo_minimal_external_regressors_single_model``
+demonstrates fitting all nuissance regressors to a single model.
+``decision_tree_demo_minimal_external_regressors_motion_task_models``
+demonstrates fitting nuissance regressors to a model, partial tests and tagging for components that fit Motion or CSF regressors, and retention of some components that fit task regressors.

-Flowcharts describing the steps in both trees are below.
+Flowcharts describing the steps in these trees are below.
 As documented more in :doc:`building_decision_trees`, the input to each tree is a table with metrics, like :math:`\kappa` or :math:`\rho`, for each component.
 Each step or node in the decision tree either calculates